Trump knocks ex-lawyer: 'I would strongly suggest that you don't retain services of Michael Cohen'

 Trump's attorneys said Cohen is lying in order to get better treatment from prosecutors over his own illegal conduct.

-"It is clear that, as the prosecutor noted, Mr. Cohen's actions reflect a pattern of lies and dishonesty over a significant period of time," said Trump attorney Rudy Giuliani.
+"It is clear that, as the prosecutor noted, Mr. Cohen's actions reflect a pattern of lies and dishonesty over a significant period of time," Trump attorney Rudy Giuliani said.

+Trump was more complimentary of Cohen before his long-time attorney began talking to prosecutors.
+He has called Cohen "a very talented lawyer" and, as recently as June, "a good person."

 Congressional Democrats, meanwhile, warned Trump against any efforts to buy the silence of Cohen or Manafort.

-"My message to the president: you better not talk about pardons for Michael Cohen or Paul Manafort tonight, or anytime in the future," tweeted Sen. Charles Schumer, D-N.Y., the Senate minority leader.
+"My message to the president: you better not talk about pardons for Michael Cohen or Paul Manafort tonight, or anytime in the future," Senate Minority Leader Charles Schumer, D-N.Y., tweeted.

 The president's legal difficulties could also have political implications.
 Republicans already face tough battles as they seek to keep majorities in the House and Senate in the November elections.